Dr. Tom Nurmi

 Associate Professor of English

-Professor Nurmi's research explores how physical, social, and legal geographies shaped early American literary history.
-His work has appeared in Leviathan: A Journal of Melville Studies (2015) and Cartographies of Exile: A New Spatial Literacy (2016), and he recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West.
-Dr. Nurmi's current manuscript examines the intersection of science, environmental ethics, and literary form in nineteenth-century America.
+Professor Nurmi's research examines the intersections of literature and environmental science in nineteenth-century America, particularly how developments in life and earth sciences (e.g., botany and geology) altered the trajectory of U.S. literary history.
+He recently co-edited the anthology Melville among the Philosophers (2017), featuring an afterword by Cornel West, and his first book examines the intersection of science, environmental ethics, and literary form in nineteenth-century America.

 Office: LA 425